-Before you deliver the final software to stakeholders, make sure to test the software thoroughly.
+Before you deliver the final software to stakeholders, test the software thoroughly.
 Run multiple tests on the software to eliminate errors and bugs.
-We recommend running tests when the software is in the development phase as well.
+We also recommend running tests when the software is in the development phase.
 There are various software tests to ensure the flawless functionality of the software.

 Code Quality: Minimizes bugs and crashes.
 The result is a clean code that is easy to alter when needed.

 Performance Testing: The purpose of this test is to eliminate the performance bottlenecks of the software.
-Developers check the speed, response time, reliability, resource usage, scalability under the expected workload.
-They ensure the software runs smoothly, even if several users are using the software at one time.
+Developers check the speed, response time, reliability, resource usage, and scalability under the expected workload.
+They ensure the software runs smoothly, even if several users are using it simultaneously.

 Deployment of the Software

 Your enterprise application software is finally ready for launch.
 The deployment phase involves obtaining manual approval to deploy the software.
-Some companies use automatic tools to deploy the software, such as Application Release Automation (ARA).
+Some companies, such as Application Release Automation (ARA), use automatic tools to deploy the software.
 Once available to employees, you must teach them how to use the software.
 The output of this stage is the smooth release of your enterprise software.